DistantSun/sassysilver/contrib/STYLE_HISTORY.md

 ## Style History

+#### 0.5.0 (w.i.p)
+- New folder structure for stylesheets (hopefully for the last time ...)
+- Separation of stylesheets between core stylesheets and, respectivly, custom stylesheets, relocated to their corresponding folders (see above)
+- Basic implementation of revised colour scheme system: one dedicated scheme stylesheet per colour scheme; easy integration of new schemes
+- Functions/mixins to automate switching between colour schemes
+- Start allocation of variables to stylesheets (still w.i.p)
+- Switch between scheme specific background colour, texture and style wide defined background image
+- Further relocation of code to dedicated module and component stylesheets (still w.i.p)
+- Dropped support for Koala since it uses an outdated and no longer supported SASS implementation (Arty's SASS Compiler Extension is still supported and will be so as long as feasible)

 #### 0.4.1 (08.03.2018)
 - Bug in display of PMs fixed
 - Bug in display of search results fixed